one-click-desktop/configuration/README.md

 ## Packages

-All Virtualization Server running cable machines must have installed packages:
+All Virtualization Server running machines must have installed packages:
 1. `qemu` virtualization driver.
 2. `libvirt` with libvirt daemon to overwise qemu/kvm virtual machines.
-3. `vagrant` with `vagrant-libvirt` plugin to crate replicable machines (`vagrant-libvirt` plugin version should be at least 0.7.0 - use `vagrant plugin install` for installation).
+3. `vagrant` with `vagrant-libvirt` plugin to create replicable machines (`vagrant-libvirt` plugin version should be at least 0.7.0 - use `vagrant plugin install` for installation).
 4. `dnsmasq` for mapping virtual machines network
 5. Some firewall software to isolate virtual machines network (`ufw` is preferred - system was tested with it).
 6. `ansible` to configure virtual machines after startup.